akrampatel89/Sentiment-Analysis-of-IMDB-Movie-Reviews-/README.md

 ### Importing the data and taking a first look at it:
 The dataset has two columns review and sentiment.There are 50000 reveiws.

+### Exploratery data analysis:
+The positive and negative sentiment are equal in count.